lunarsage/Midwater-Carwash/README.md

   # Carwash App Prototype Setup
 A mobile-first web application for **Midwater Carwash**, located in Aerorand, Middelburg, Mpumalanga, South Africa.
 Customers can browse wash services, book appointments, track live wash progress, manage vehicles, and earn loyalty rewards — all from their phone.

   This is a code bundle for Carwash App Prototype Setup.
-The original project is available at https://www.figma.com/design/p3FIziBSjJojV1wUlSP7md/Carwash-App-Prototype-Setup.
 ## Features

   ## Running the code